romkatv/powerlevel10k/README.md

 3. Provide useful segments that you can enable to make your prompt even more effective and helpful.
 We have prompt segments for everything from unit test coverage to your AWS instance.
+4. Optimize the code for execution speed as much as possible.
+A snappy terminal is a happy terminal.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->